MoniMurray/spin-me-a-story/README.md

 I used the Code Institute linter to check my code was complying with PEP8 style guide.
 Where errors arose with whitespace, line length, or indentation, I fixed them firstly in the linter to ensure the error would be resolved, and then in the Gitpod code:

 ![Code Institute Linter screenshot](documentation/CI-Linter-screenshot.png)

+I tested each new addition or change to my code as I worked, whether that was in a function or loop or importing libraries.